Educational Leadership (K-12) EdD

 - One of the following:

-a) A master's degree from a recognized university, demonstrating strong academic performance, or the equivalent, or
+a) A master's degree from Simon Fraser University or its equivalent from a recognized institution, demonstrating strong academic performance, or

-b) A bachelor's degree, with a cumulative grade point average of at least 3.5/4.33 or a grade point average of at least 3.67/4.33(A-) based on the last 60 credits of undergraduate courses from a recognized university, or
+b) A bachelor's degree, with a cumulative grade point average of at least 3.5/4.33 or a grade point average of at least 3.67/4.33(A-) based on the last 60 units of undergraduate/graduate courses from a recognized institution, or

 c) Completion of at least 75% of the course work units required for the relevant department's master's program, with a cumulative grade point average of at least 3.5.
-All graduate courses, whether completed at SFU or another university, shall be considered in the calculation.
+All graduate courses, whether completed at SFU or its equivalent from a recognized institution, shall be considered in the calculation.